harness/developer-hub/release-notes/early-access.md

 ### Harness AI Development Assistant (AIDA:tm:)

-* **Release date:** June 21, 2023
+* **Release date:** June 2023
 * **Release version:** 4301
 * **Issue numbers:** CI-8599, CI-8735, CI-9102
 * **Feature flag:** `CI_AI_ENHANCED_REMEDIATIONS`
 * **How to enable:** Contact [Harness Support](mailto:support@harness.io)

-* **Description:** The Harness platform leverages Harness AI Development Assistant (AIDA) to revolutionize software delivery processes.
+The Harness platform leverages Harness AI Development Assistant (AIDA) to revolutionize software delivery processes.
 By combining AI capabilities with robust DevOps tools, features, and practices, the Harness platform streamlines and accelerates the software delivery lifecycle, and it empowers teams to deliver high-quality applications quickly and efficiently.
 Its AI-driven predictive analytics, continuous verification, and advanced release orchestration capabilities empower teams to drive innovation, improve efficiency, and ultimately deliver exceptional user experiences.

 In Harness CI, AIDA provides auto-recognition of failures in pipelines.
 The root cause analysis (RCA) option generates recommendations for step failures in pipelines.
 Harness bases these recommendations on the step logs and the context of the failed step.
 For more information, go to [Troubleshooting with AIDA](http://developer.harness.io/docs/continuous-integration/troubleshoot-ci/aida).

-* **Update (Version 4901, July 06, 2023):** Applied scrolling to long remediation messages when troubleshooting with AIDA.
+**Update (Version 4901, July 2023):** Applied scrolling to long remediation messages when troubleshooting with AIDA.

-* **Update (Version 5106, July 28, 2023):** Fixed an issue where step details for other steps were shown when using AIDA to troubleshoot a pipeline with multiple failed steps.
+**Update (Version 5106, July 2023):** Fixed an issue where step details for other steps were shown when using AIDA to troubleshoot a pipeline with multiple failed steps.

-* **Update (Version 5902, September 29, 2023):** When troubleshooting with AIDA, stage-level error analysis is available for failed stages without steps.
+**Update (Version 5902, September 2023):** When troubleshooting with AIDA, stage-level error analysis is available for failed stages without steps.
 If a stage has steps, step-level error analysis occurs instead.

 ### GitHub App authentication for GitHub connectors

-* **Release date:** August 22, 2023
+* **Release date:** August 2023
 * **Release version:** Delegate version 80303 and CI version 5408
 * **Issue number:** CI-8577
 * **Feature flag:** `CDS_GITHUB_APP_AUTHENTICATION`
 * **How to enable:** Contact [Harness Support](mailto:support@harness.io)

-* **Description:** With this feature flag enabled, you can use a GitHub App as the [primary authentication method for a GitHub connector](/docs/platform/connectors/code-repositories/ref-source-repo-provider/git-hub-connector-settings-reference#credentials-settings).
+With this feature flag enabled, you can use a GitHub App as the [primary authentication method for a GitHub connector](/docs/platform/connectors/code-repositories/ref-source-repo-provider/git-hub-connector-settings-reference#credentials-settings).

 ### Cache Intelligence in the Visual editor

-* **Release date:** July 28, 2023
+* **Release date:** July 2023
 * **Release version:** 5106
 * **Issue number:** CI-8571, CI-8917
 * **Feature flag:** `CI_CACHE_INTELLIGENCE`
 * **How to enable:** Contact [Harness Support](mailto:support@harness.io)

-* **Description:** You can enable [Cache Intelligence](/docs/continuous-integration/use-ci/caching-ci-data/cache-intelligence) in the Pipeline Studio's Visual editor.
+You can enable [Cache Intelligence](/docs/continuous-integration/use-ci/caching-ci-data/cache-intelligence) in the Pipeline Studio's Visual editor.
 Previously, you could only enable Cache Intelligence through the YAML editor.
 For more information, go to the [Cache Intelligence](/docs/continuous-integration/use-ci/caching-ci-data/cache-intelligence) documentation.
 This enhancement only applies to Harness Cloud build infrastructure.

-* **Update (Version 5301, August 10, 2023):** You can now also configure [Cache Intelligence](/docs/continuous-integration/use-ci/caching-ci-data/cache-intelligence) in the Pipeline Studio's Visual editor.
-Previously, you could only enable Cache Intelligence through the YAML editor.
+**Update (Version 5301, August 2023):** You can now also configure [Cache Intelligence](/docs/continuous-integration/use-ci/caching-ci-data/cache-intelligence) in the Pipeline Studio's Visual editor.
+Previously, you could enable Cache Intelligence through the Visual editor, but you had to configure it in the YAML editor.
 For more information, go to the [Cache Intelligence](/docs/continuous-integration/use-ci/caching-ci-data/cache-intelligence) documentation.
 This enhancement only applies to Harness Cloud build infrastructure.

 ### Send status updates to Harness Manager directly by HTTP (Rolled back)

-* **Release date:** July 12, 2023 (rollback)
+* **Release date:** July 2023 (rollback from GA)
-* **Release version:** 5003 (rollback)
+* **Release version:** 5003
-* **Issue number:** CI-8338 (rollback)
+* **Issue number:** CI-8338
 * **Feature flag:** `CI_LE_STATUS_REST_ENABLED`
 * **How to enable:** Contact [Harness Support](mailto:support@harness.io)

-* **Description:** This feature causes CI steps to send status updates to the [Harness Manager](/docs/get-started/harness-platform-architecture#harness-platform-components) directly by HTTP, rather than through a delegate.
+This feature causes CI steps to send status updates to the [Harness Manager](/docs/get-started/harness-platform-architecture#harness-platform-components) directly by HTTP, rather than through a delegate.

-* **Update (Version 5003, July 12, 2023):** This feature was rolled back to early access and disabled by default due to a discovered instability that caused the [CD Container step](/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/container-step) to fail.
+**Update (Version 5003, July 2023):** This feature was rolled back to early access and disabled by default due to a discovered instability that caused the [CD Container step](/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/container-step) to fail.
 This feature flag is now disabled by default and must be re-enabled if your CI-to-Harness-Manager communications need to support client connections with additional certificates.

 ### Output variables automatically become environment variables

-* **Release date:** June 19, 2023
+* **Release date:** June 2023
 * **Release version:** 4204
 * **Issue number:** CI-7817, ZD-39203
 * **Feature flag:** `CI_OUTPUT_VARIABLES_AS_ENV`